Mantis (Marvel Cinematic Universe): Joining the Guardians

-Mantis is raised by the living planet Ego (later revealed to also be her father) as a pet, due to her ability to use her powers to help him rest.
-Mantis and Ego's human-form projection later encounter the Guardians of the Galaxy—Peter Quill, Gamora, Drax, Rocket, Groot, and Nebula—after the Guardians traveled to a nearby planet to escape the Sovereign, from whom Rocket had stolen Anulax batteries during a battle.
+Mantis is raised by the living planet Ego (later revealed to also be her father) due to her ability to use her powers to help him rest.
+In 2014, Mantis and Ego's human-form projection later encounter the Guardians of the Galaxy—Peter Quill, Gamora, Drax, Rocket, Groot, and Nebula—after the Guardians traveled to a nearby planet to escape the Sovereign, from whom Rocket had stolen Anulax batteries during a battle.
 Ego's projection reveals that Ego is Quill's father, and they travel to the planet, Ego.
 Along the way, Mantis demonstrates her ability to detect people's emotions and feelings by touch.
 When Quill, Gamora, and Drax reach Ego, Mantis struggles with whether to tell Drax about Ego's evil plans, and ultimately joins the Guardians in their fight against Ego.
+She and the Guardians are saved by Kraglin, who arrives with a ship to allow them to escape.

 Infinity War and resurrection

-In 2018, Mantis is among the Guardians when they rescue Thor adrift in space.
-She accompanies Quill, Gamora, and Drax to Knowhere to fight Thanos, but is neutralized by Thanos using the Reality Stone, enabling Thanos to take Gamora.
-Mantis then goes to Titan with Quill and Drax, where they team up with Stephen Strange, Tony Stark, and Peter Parker in another attempt to wrest the Infinity Stones from Thanos.
-Although Mantis is able to temporarily control Thanos, he breaks free of her control when he is struck by an angered Peter Quill.
-Mantis is one of many characters who are killed as a result of The Blip.
+In 2018, Mantis and the Guardians, onboard the Benatar, respond to a distress call and rescue Thor adrift in space.
+After the team splits up, she accompanies Quill, Gamora, and Drax to Knowhere to stop Thanos, but is neutralized by Thanos using the Reality Stone.
+Mantis then goes to Titan with Quill and Drax, where they team up with Tony Stark, Peter Parker, and Stephen Strange in another attempt to wrest the Infinity Gauntlet from Thanos.
+Although Mantis is able to temporarily put Thanos to sleep, he breaks free of her control when Quill learns from Nebula that Gamora died and strikes him.
+Mantis falls unconscious after Thanos throws a moon at Titan, but is rescued by Parker.
+Shortly after, Mantis becomes the first on Titan to fall victim to the Blip.

-After the Avengers reverse the Blip five years later, Mantis joins them in a battle against the army of Thanos, using her powers to subdue some of the attackers.
-Later, Mantis and the other members of the Guardians of the Galaxy attend the funeral of Tony Stark, who had sacrificed his life to stop Thanos.
+In 2023, Mantis is restored to life and is brought via Strange's portal to the ruins of the Avengers Compound in New York on Earth.
+She participates in the battle against an alternate Thanos.
+Later, Mantis and her reunited teammates attend Stark's funeral.
+They then pick Thor up from Norway and return to space in the Benatar.